Positive representations over real closed fields: Introduction

 \subsubsection{Fock--Goncharov's positive framed representations}

-In \cite{fock2006moduli}, Fock--Goncharov define positive representations of punctured surface groups into a real split simple Lie group $G$ as those admitting a \emph{positive framing} $\xi: \Lambda_p \to G/P_{\textrm{min}}$.
-Our definition of \emph{$\Theta$-positively frameable representation} is a straightforward generalization of Fock--Goncharov's positivity to all flag varieties admitting a $\Theta$-positive structure.
-This generalization was already investigated (over the reals) by Guichard--Rogozinnikov--Wienhard \cite{GRW}, where they describe the topology of conjugacy classes of positively framed representations.
+In \cite{fock2006moduli}, Fock--Goncharov define positive representations of punctured surface groups into a real split simple Lie group $G$ as those admitting a \emph{positive framing} $\xi\colon \Lambda_p \to \Fc_\Delta$, where $\Fc_\Delta$ is the full flag variety.
+Our definition of \emph{$\Theta$-positively frameable representation} is a straightforward generalization of Fock--Goncharov's positivity to all flag varieties $\Fc_\Theta$ admitting a $\Theta$-positive structure, and to all Fuchsian groups $\Gamma$ of the first kind with parabolic elements.
+This generalization was already investigated (over the reals and when $\Gamma$ is finitely generated) by Guichard--Rogozinnikov--Wienhard \cite{GRW}, where they describe the topology of conjugacy classes of $\Theta$-positively framed representations.